DE-H-U-B/Dark-Energy-HUB/Test1.md

     end
 end)local b= require(game.ReplicatedStorage.Util.CameraShaker)for a,a in pairs(getreg())do if typeof(a)=="function"and getfenv(a).script==game:GetService("Players").LocalPlayer.PlayerScripts.CombatFramework then for a,a in pairs(debug.getupvalues(a))do if typeof(a)=="table"then spawn(function()
                         game:GetService("RunService").RenderStepped:Connect(function()
-                            if _G.FastAttack and FastAttack then
+                            if _G.Settings.Configs["Fast Attack"] and FastAttack then
                                 pcall(function()
                                     if game.Players.LocalPlayer.Character:FindFirstChild("Combat") or game.Players.LocalPlayer.Character:FindFirstChild("Black Leg") or game.Players.LocalPlayer.Character:FindFirstChild("Electro") or game.Players.LocalPlayer.Character:FindFirstChild("Fishman Karate") or game.Players.LocalPlayer.Character:FindFirstChild("Dragon Claw") or game.Players.LocalPlayer.Character:FindFirstChild("Superhuman") or game.Players.LocalPlayer.Character:FindFirstChild("Sharkman Karate") then
                                         a.activeController.increment = 3